aleetsaiya/react-todo-app/README.md

 # Todo app

 It's a todo app using Typescript、React、styled-components.
-The Todo list's UI and materials are provided by [Frontend Mentor](https://www.frontendmentor.io/) and the Login/Logout feature is the extension that I create for this project.
+[Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW/hub/todo-app-using-typescript-and-react-ryu_gHu45) provides the Todo list UI and materials, the Login/Logout is the new feature that I add to this project.

 ## Screenshot